Workers Architecture

 1. Creation

-• Universal Workers: Built through a structured builder UI with 5 configuration tabs
+• AI Workers: Built through a structured builder UI with 5 configuration tabs (Profile, Knowledge, Brain, Skills, Summary)

-• Specialized Workers: Built using the Canvas, via manual configuration or AI-assisted Builder Chat
+• AI Workflows: Built using Canvas, via manual configuration or AI-assisted Builder Chat

 2. Deployment